jacopotarantino/crowdfunding/readme.txt

 = 0.2-alpha: March 7, 2013 =

 * Fix: Better loading of exports.
-Dont activate if EDD is not active.
 * Fix: Shipping fixes, backers, etc.
 * Fix: Load backers at the correct time.
 * Fix: Count amount based on preapproval, not total earnings.
+* New: Dont activate if EDD is not active.
 * New: Text filters.
 * New: Update readme.txt